 - Your spouse’s adultery is intolerable, and you cannot continue living together.

-- For at least six months prior to the date you filed your divorce petition, your spouse had abandoned you.
+- Prior to your divorce petition, your spouse had abandoned you.

 How to File for Divorce in Missouri

-Most courts also require you to file certain documents along with your petition including:
+Missouri Courts may also require you to file certain documents along with your petition, including such ones as:

-- A parenting plan if there are children.
+- Proposed parenting plan if there are children;

-- A proposed “Judgment of Dissolution of Marriage.”
+- A proposed “Judgment of Dissolution of Marriage; and

-Check with the court where you plan on filing your petition to see if there are any other documents required.
+You may check the court where you plan on filing your petition to see if there are any other documents required.
 If you hire an attorney, they should be very familiar with all of the above and can assist you with all aspects of your divorce.

 There is a filing fee, which varies by county.
 If you cannot afford the fee, you can file a financial statement and a form called “In Forma Pauperis.”
 The court will evaluate your statement and determine whether to waive the filing fee.